Aleksandar Pantić (footballer, born 1992): Dynamo Kyiv

 On 1 February 2017, Pantić signed for Ukrainian club FC Dynamo Kyiv.
 On 30 January 2019, he returned to Spain after agreeing to a six-month loan deal with Cádiz CF in Segunda División.

 On 2 September 2019, Dynamo Kyiv and Pantić mutually agreed to terminate his contract, making him a free agent.

 Doxa Katokopias

 On 6 August 2020, after nearly one year without a club, Pantić joined Doxa Katokopias FC in Cyprus.
-He was loaned to fellow league team AEL Limassol the following 2 February, before returning to his parent club in June.
+He was loaned to fellow league team AEL Limassol the following 2 February.

-Pantić left Doxa on 30 August 2021.

 Zagłębie Lubin

 On 23 September 2021, Pantić switched teams and countries again after signing for Ekstraklasa side Zagłębie Lubin.
-On 10 January of the following year, however, he left the club.
+He left the club during the winter transfer window.

 Lugo

 On 15 November 2022, free agent Pantić joined CD Lugo on a trial basis.
 On 2 January of the following year, he signed a contract with the club until the end of the season.